anastasia-morf/EMSC4033-project/README.md

 ## Guide to the Repository
 #### Jupyter Notebooks
-There are notebooks contained in the reposity:
+There are notebooks two contained in the repository:
 1. Installation.ipynb - Provides instructions to creating a new environment and installing `LiPD`.
 2. GraphMaker.ipynb - Generalised plotter notebooks that teaches `LiPD` functionalities.